 Jews, Christians and Muslims in Europe: Modern Challenges

-**APPLICATION DEADLINE EXTENDED TO 26 AUGUST 2018 & BURSARIES STILL AVAILABLE** Apply now for course commencing 3 September 2018: This online course focuses on the relationships between Jews, Christians and Muslims in modern Europe and in European history.
+APPLICATIONS ARE NOW BEING ACCEPTED - APPLY BY 1 AUGUST 2019.
+This online course focuses on the relationships between Jews, Christians and Muslims in modern Europe and in European history.

 This course provides participants with an introduction to religion and will allow anyone who has a thirst for knowledge to discover narratives and stories and to travel through time and reflect on key events and historical moments.